Colorado Laws and Incentives for Natural Gas

 Alternative Fuel, Advanced Vehicle, and Idle Reduction Technology Tax Credit

 The Colorado Department of Revenue offers the Innovative Motor Vehicle Credit for a vehicle titled and registered in Colorado that uses or is converted to use an alternative fuel, is a hybrid electric vehicle (HEV), is a plug-in hybrid electric vehicle (PHEV), or has its power source replaced with one that uses an alternative fuel.
-Electric vehicles (EVs) and PHEVs must have a maximum speed of 55 miles per hour.
+Electric vehicles (EVs) and PHEVs must have a maximum speed of at least 55 miles per hour.
 Qualified idle reduction technologies are also eligible for the tax credit.
 Credits for vehicles purchased or converted January 1, 2012, through December 31, 2021, are based on defined vehicle and technology categories as listed below.
 Credit amounts vary for each category and tax year with percentages applying to incremental cost for alternative fuel vehicle (AFV) purchases and power source replacements and actual cost for conversions and idle reduction technologies.